nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 From the class diagram, it can be seen that the transactionList contain the methods for CRUD operations to the list, such as getting, adding, editing, deleting and purging of transaction(s) in the list.

-The `Transaction` class is the abstract classes of an `Income` or an `Expense`.
+The `Transaction` class is the abstract class of an `Income` or an `Expense`.
 A more detailed explanation on the implementation on the transactions can be viewed under Section [Implementation for Transaction](#implementation-for-transaction).

 #### How the Data Component Interacts: